Book of Esther: Summary

 Immediately afterwards, Ahasuerus and Haman attend Esther's second banquet.
 The King promises to grant her any request, and she reveals that she is Jewish and that Haman is planning to exterminate her people, including herself (7:1–6).
 Overcome by rage, Ahasuerus leaves the room; meanwhile Haman stays behind and begs Esther for his life, falling upon her in desperation (7:7).
-The King comes back at this very moment and thinks Haman is sexually assaulting the queen; this makes him angrier and he orders Haman hanged on the very gallows that Haman had prepared for Mordecai (7:8–10).
+The King comes back at this very moment and mistakes Haman's plea for mercy as an attempt at sexually assaulting the queen; this makes him angrier and he orders Haman hanged on the very gallows that Haman had prepared for Mordecai (7:8–10).

-Unable to annul a formal royal decree, the King instead adds to it, permitting the Jews to join and destroy any and all of those seeking to kill them (8:1–14).
+Unable to annul a formal royal decree, the King instead adds to it, permitting the Jews to join and destroy any and all who they perceive as enemies - alongside their woman and children - and to plunder their property (8:1–14).
 On 13 Adar, Haman's ten sons and 500 other men are killed in Shushan (9:1–12).
 Upon hearing of this Esther requests it be repeated the next day, whereupon 300 more men are killed (9:13–15).
-In the other Persian provinces, 75,000 people are killed by the Jews, who are careful to take no plunder (9:16–17).
-Mordecai and Esther send letters throughout the provinces instituting an annual commemoration of the Jewish people's redemption, in a holiday called Purim (lots) (9:20–28).
+In the other Persian provinces, 75,000 people are slaughtered by the Jews (9:16–17).
+Mordecai and Esther then send letters throughout the provinces instituting an annual commemoration of the Jewish people's redemption, in a holiday called Purim (lots) (9:20–28).
 Ahasuerus remains very powerful and continues his reign, with Mordecai assuming a prominent position in his court (10:1–3).